mesosphere/dcos-kafka-service/README.md

 Kafka does not use the persistent volume feature of Mesos by default.
 Once this feature is enabled, brokers are tied to the node on which their persistent volumes lie, so changes to the "placement-strategy" configuration option will no longer have an effect.
 Furthermore, once a persistent volume is created for a broker, its disk size is no longer runtime configurable.

 #### Pitfalls of managing configurations outside of the framework
 The Kafka framework's core responsibility is to deploy and maintain the deployment of a Kafka cluster whose configuration has been specified.
 In order to do this, the framework assumes that it owns the broker configuration.
 If an end-user makes modifications to individual brokers through out-of-band configuration operations, the framework may later override those modifications.
-If a broker crashes <!-- for example? -->, it will restart with the configuration known to the scheduler, not one modified out-of-band.
+If a broker crashes, it will restart with the configuration known to the scheduler, not one modified out-of-band.
 In addition, if a configuration update is initiated, all out-of-band modifications will be overwritten during the rolling update process.

 ### Brokers
 The number of deployable Brokers is constrained by two factors.
 First, Brokers have specified required resources, so Brokers may not be placed if the Mesos cluster lacks the requisite resources.
 Second, the specified "PLACEMENT_STRATEGY" environment variable may affect how many Brokers may be created in a Kafka cluster.
 By default the value is "ANY" so Brokers are placed anywhere and are only constrained by the resources of the cluster.
 A second option is "NODE".
 In this case only one Broker may be placed on a given Mesos Agent.